Yim (1889-1977) was born to a well-off Christian family in Kumsan,

 The morning routine of bowing and singing became a mere memory…..

 classroom.
-Before class began, a few of us slip through the rooms with
+Before class began, a few of us slipped through the

 sharpened pencils and punctured the eyes in all the pictures.